What is English Bridle Leather?

 I keep three types of English bridle hide in stock, all of which are heavy weight leathers, measuring between 4 and 4.5mm in thickness and are traditionally used for making horse bridles, head-collars and reins, so it really is very strong stuff.

 The top colour in the picture below is 'Dark Havana'.
-This is a very deep, chocolate colour.
+This is a very deep, chocolate brown.

 The second is a solid black colour which along with the Dark Havana, is favoured by my Police and Military customers.